matsim-org/pt2matsim/README.md

 handled.
 However, the search for the shortest path between link candidates uses the routing algorithms provided in the MATSim core which are not thread safe.
 Access to the mode separated routers had to be synchronized.

+Since the shortest paths on the network have been calculated, the optimal link sequence for each transit route is known.
 After this step, all artificial links are added to the network.
-These links have a very low freespeed and an increased link length.
-This prevents transit routes from using these links unless they have to.
-At this point, the link sequences for the transit routes have not yet been created.

 #### Child stop facilities and route profiles
 After all pseudoRoutes have been created, most likely there are multiple best links for a stop facility because different routes